PBarnaghi/TIHM-Dataset/README.md

 The dataset is provided for research purposes and supporting patient care.

-Please acknowledge the Surrey and Borders Partnership NHS Foundation Trust in any publication or use of this dataset.
+Please acknowledge the Surrey and Borders Partnership NHS Foundation Trust and Howz in any publication or use of this dataset.

 ## Summary of Data Records